-Figure 47.
+Figure 29.
 Multitone Performance

 Two other key considerations for the digital wideband receiver are converter sample rate and IF frequency range.
-Since performance of the AD6640 converter is largely independent of both sample rate and analog input frequency (Figures 10, 11 and 16), the designer has greater flexibility in the selection of these parameters.
+Since performance of the AD6640 converter is largely independent of both sample rate and analog input frequency (TPCs 4, 5, and 10), the designer has greater flexibility in the selection of these parameters.
 Also, since the AD6640 is a bipolar device, power dissipation is not a function of sample rate.
 Thus there is no penalty paid in power by operating at faster sample rates.
-All of this is good because, by carefully selecting input frequency range and sample rate, some of the drive amplifier and ADC harmonics can actually be placed out-of-band.
+All of this is good because, by carefully selecting the input frequency range and sample rate, some of the drive amplifier and ADC harmonics can actually be placed out-of-band.

-For example, if the system has second and third harmonics that are unacceptably high, by carefully selecting the encode rate and signal bandwidth, these second and third harmonics can be placed out-of-band.
-For the case of an encode rate equal to 60 MSPS and a signal bandwidth of 7.5 MHz, placing the fundamental at 7.5 MHz places the second and third harmonics out of band as shown in the table below.
+For example, if the system has second and third harmonics that are unacceptably high, by carefully selecting the ENCODE rate and signal bandwidth, these second and third harmonics can be placed out-of-band.
+For the case of an ENCODE rate equal to 60 MSPS and a signal bandwidth of 7.5 MHz, placing the fundamental at 7.5 MHz places the second and third harmonics out of band as shown in the Table II.